Sunday, August 8, 2010

 maximum value.

-So my boyfriend, Erik, and I have this running joke about getting "maximum value" out of everything.
-One good example of this is buying the largest coffee drink size and saving half of it for later (sometimes there's only a 75 cent difference between the small and large sizes!).
+So my boyfriend, Erik, and I have this inside joke about getting "maximum value" out of everything (Ok, fine, it's not really a joke.
+We're really that big of nerds).
+One common example of this is buying the largest coffee drink size and saving half of it for later (sometimes there's only a 75 cent difference between the small and large sizes!).
 This poor-college-student mentality has spilled over from just financial concerns into other areas of our lives as well, such as (no surprise) nutrition and health.
-This is no new idea, of course; our bodies are programmed to crave calorie-dense foods so that we fill up on as many calories as possible, in preparation for famine.
-Today however, many of us never face such a time and those genes end up up hurting us much more than helping.
-Another term being thrown around lately is "nutrient-density."
-This refers to getting the maximum vitamins, minerals, and fiber for minimum calories.
+This is no new idea, of course; our bodies are programmed to crave calorie-dense foods so we stock up on as many calories as possible in preparation for famine.
+Nowadays, however, many of us never face such a time and those genes end up up hurting us much more than helping.

+Another term being thrown around lately is "nutrient density," which refers to the amount of vitamins, minerals, and fiber you get for your calories.
 This is a much more relevant concept in a world where obesity rates are sharply increasing.

-But nutrient-density is still not what I'm getting at.
-When I'm thinking about getting "maximum value" out of my food, I'm talking about helping my body absorb as many of the nutrients in the food as possible.
-Many people don't realize that just because a box of Total cereal says it provides you with 100 percent of your daily needs of 12 vitamins and minerals doesn't mean your body is able to take up all of those nutrients; some of them pass right through.
-Vitamins A, D, E and K are fat-soluble, which means that they need to be eaten with fat in order to be absorbed into the bloodstream.
+But nutrient density is still not what I'm getting at.
+When I'm thinking about getting "maximum value" out of my meals, I'm talking about helping my body absorb as many of the nutrients in the food as possible.
+Many people don't realize that just because a box of Total cereal says it provides you with 100 percent of your daily needs of 12 vitamins and minerals, that doesn't mean your body is able to take up all of those nutrients.
+Many of them pass right on through.
+For example, Vitamins A, D, E and K are fat-soluble, which means they need to be eaten with fat in order to be absorbed and used by your body.
 Makes you think twice about pouring fat-free milk into your cereal, doesn't it?

 1. Eat at least a little fat with every meal and snack.
 Go ahead and use full-fat ranch or guacamole for your veggies, enjoy your baked potatoes with some real butter, cook with olive oil, and feel good about eating your strawberries with cream.
 Same goes if you take a multi-vitamin; take it with a meal or a fatty snack like cheese or nuts.